Chen-Yue-Zhao/BrainPyHandbook/en/README.md

 3) Call BrainPy modules like the `measure` module and the `visualize` module to display the simulation results.

 With this overall concept of BrainPy, we will go into more detail about implementations in the following sections.
-In neural systems, neurons are connected by synapses to build networks, so we will introduce [neuron models](neurons.md), [synapse models](synapses.md), and [network models](networks.md) in order.
+In neural systems, neurons are connected by synapses to build networks, so we will introduce [1. neuron models](neurons.md), [2. synapse models](synapses.md), and [3. network models](networks.md) in order.